Sanjana7395/Face_segmentation/README.md

 # Face Segmentation

 This project parses different parts of the face using semantic segmentation.
-The Machine learning model used is U-Net
+The Machine learning model used is U-Net.
+The experiments folder contains application of semantic segmentation i.e. to change lip and hair color.
+Refer [Github](https://github.com/Sanjana7395/face_makeup_app.git) code for browser application to do the same using tensorflow.js and opencv.js.

 Configuration of Project Environment
 =====================================